openlibhums/memory-alpha/content/pages/support/plugins/imports-peer-review.md

 # Article review import

-The article review import tool allows you to create peer reviews by uploading a CSV (Comma Seperated Value) file.
+The article review import tool allows you to create peer reviews by uploading a CSV (Comma-separated values) file.

 > [!WARNING]
 > This tool only allows the import of reviews as files, as such you may